Skip to main content

 - Vice President | Segal

-This session will explore the cyber security threats that define your operational risk landscape, examine how artificial intelligence (AI) has the potential to reshape that landscape and outline how cyber liability insurance can help mitigate the financial and legal consequences of these risks.
-The goal for this session is to create awareness of the cyber risks associated with sponsoring and operating a retirement plan and to help Plan sponsors to perform risk assessment processes to better mitigate these risks and understand the insurance landscape to insure against such risks.
+This session will explore the cyber security threats that define your operational risk landscape, examine how artificial intelligence (AI) has the potential to reshape that landscape, and outline how cyber liability insurance can help mitigate the financial and legal consequences of these risks.
+The goal for this session is to create awareness of the cyber risks associated with sponsoring and operating a retirement plan and to help plan sponsors to perform risk assessment processes to better mitigate these risks and understand the insurance landscape to insure against such risks.

 Learning Objectives: